livepeer/go-livepeer/README.md

 ### Quick start
 - Make sure you have done all the setup steps.
 (Have `ffmpeg` installed, have `geth` running on the Livepeer private testnet)

-- Make sure you have the `livepeer` executable.
+- Run `livepeer -testnet` to start Livepeer.
+Make sure you have the `livepeer` executable.
 It can be downloaded from the [releases page](https://github.com/livepeer/go-livepeer/releases).

-- Run `./livepeer -testnet` to start Livepeer.

-- Make sure you have the `livepeer_cli` executable.
+- Run `livepeer_cli`.
+You should see a wizard launch in the command line.
+Make sure you installed the `livepeer_cli` executable.
 It can be downloaded from the [releases page](https://github.com/livepeer/go-livepeer/releases).

+- Get some test eth from the eth faucet from [http://eth-testnet.livepeer.org/](http://eth-testnet.livepeer.org/).
+Make sure to use the "Account Eth Addr".
+You should see your Eth balance go up.

-- We need some test tokens to broadcast video into the network.
-You can run `./livepeer_cli` and pick 'Get test Livepeer Token'.
+- Now get some test Livepeer tokens.
+Pick 'Get test Livepeer Token'.
 If the request is successful, you should see your `Token balance` go up.

-- To broadcast, run `./livepeer_cli` and pick 'Broadcast Video'.
+- To broadcast, run `livepeer_cli` and pick 'Broadcast Video'.
 You should see your webcam becoming active and a streamID printed on the screen.

 - To see the video, run `./livepeer_cli` again, this time pick 'Stream Video'.